 - The register is still in use at the church.
 It may take several years for the church to fill a register and then send it to our central repository at Harrogate.
-In the event of the register still being used at the church and if you know the name of the church, we can give you the name, address and telephone number of the incumbent who will be able to check the entry and for a small fee issue a copy of the certificate.
+In the event of the register still being used at the church you will need to contact the church direct for your certificate.

 The North Yorkshire registration service can only supply copy certificates for birth, death, marriage and civil partnerships from records held by the registration service.
 Certificates for events outside the North Yorkshire registration district should be ordered from the register office in the appropriate district.
 A copy of an entry in a church marriage register may need to be obtained direct from that church if the register is still in use.